 In addition, both Jackson and Lee emphatically supported the abolition of slavery.
 In fact, Lee called slavery “a moral and political evil.”
 He also said “the best men in the South” opposed it and welcomed its demise.
 Jackson said he wished to see “the shackles struck from every slave.”

-To think that Lee and Jackson (and the vast majority of Confederate soldiers) would fight and die to preserve an institution they considered evil and abhorrent is the height of absurdity.
+To think that Lee and Jackson (and the vast majority of Confederate soldiers) would fight and die to preserve an institution they considered evil and abhorrent–and that they were already working to dismantle–is the height of absurdity.
 It is equally repugnant to impugn and denigrate the memory of these remarkable Christian gentlemen.

 In fact, after refusing Abraham Lincoln’s offer to command the Union Army in 1861, Robert E. Lee wrote to his sister on April 20 of that year to explain his decision.
 In the letter he wrote, “With all my devotion to the Union and the feeling of loyalty and duty of an American citizen, I have not been able to make up my mind to raise my hand against my relatives, my children, my home.
 I have therefore resigned my commission in the army and save in defense of my native state, with the sincere hope that my poor services may never be needed . . .”

 Lee’s decision to resign his commission with the Union Army must have been the most difficult decision of his life.
 Remember that Lee’s direct ancestors had fought in America’s War For Independence.
 His father, “Light Horse Harry” Henry Lee, was a Revolutionary War hero, Governor of Virginia, and member of Congress.
 In addition, members of his family were signatories to the Declaration of Independence.